rozeridilar/LearningReactNative/README.md

   );
 };
 ```
-Above, there is a counter variable that changes by useState, once the `setCounter()` function is triggered react native updates the whole view.
+Above, there is a counter variable which set 0 by defalt, once the `setCounter()` function is triggered react native updates(rerenders) the whole CounterScreen component.